Topics on this page

 When a police officer suspects that a person is driving, or attempting to drive, while impaired or under the influence of alcohol, the officer will ask to test the driver’s blood alcohol concentration.
 If the driver takes the test and the result is a BAC of .08 or above (or if the driver refuses to take the test), the officer will confiscate the person’s driver license, and the State of Maryland will suspend the person’s drive license.
 You will receive a temporary paper license that allows the driver to drive for 45 days.
 The suspension begins on the 46th day.

-License suspensions range from 45 days to a year, depending on the amount of alcohol and previous drunk driving offenses.
+License suspensions range from 180 days to 2 years, depending on the amount of alcohol and previous drunk driving offenses.
 There are increased penalties for drivers who are transporting children while impaired or under the influence of alcohol.

 Read the Law: Md.
 Code, Transportation § 16-205.1

 The driver has a right to ask the Maryland Motor Vehicle Administration (MVA) for a hearing to review a license suspension.